MHickey2/EssenChelle-Oils/README.md

  In regards to deals I would introduce deals to encourage the user to buy multiple products at a special rate, from a marketing perspective I feel this would be conducive to more sales.
 In the long term I would also introduce a loyalty scheme, so that users would be rewarded for their consumer buying behaviour.

+ To increase CRUD capabilities in the frontend for the superuser I would like to allow them to approve reviews for products and comments for blogs without needing to access the admin panel by allowing the superuser to see the comments and reviews on pages within the application, much in the same way as they can use the CRUD for products and blogs.
+This could also be done for the contact messages, currently these messages are saved in the database and can be accessed in the panel and the message is sent to the admin/staff user, but it would good to have the option to access this information freely in the site.

  <br>